PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 git commit FirstFile.txt -m "first file added"
 ```

 The first command makes the file `FirstFile.txt` *staged*, and the second one commit this version of the file in the repository's history, with a small comment.
-The repository's history can be represented as a graph/tree, where each commit is a node, containing a state of the whole repository, a comment describing the commit, a unique SHA1 identifier (something like `291bb0`), the commit date, the committer's name, and email address.
+The repository's history can be represented as a graph/tree, where each commit is a node, containing a state of the whole repository, a comment describing the commit, a unique commit ID (an hexadecimal number of 40 digits), the commit date, the committer's name, and email address.

+Note that if you do not add the `-m` flag followed by a string, `git` will open your editor (default to `nano`) for you to write a commit message instead.

 By default, the first branch you create is called `master` [^1].
 We will see that one repository can contain several branches, but this is an advanced subject.
 A branch represents a linear history of your repository, and in practice it is a pointer to the last state of a linear history.